snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

 * Vagrant destroy

 ##TroubleShooting
 This is a short list of our most frequently asked questions.
-For more information about this project create an [issue on the Github project page](https://github.com/snowplow/spark-streaming-example-project/issues).
+For more information about this project, create an [issue on the Github project page](https://github.com/snowplow/spark-streaming-example-project/issues).

 __When using command "inv create_dynamodb_table", I get this error:__